use.computer

 win.keyboard.type("hello from use.computer")

-open("win.png", "wb").write(png)
+open("win.png", "wb").write(win.screenshot.take_full_screen())

-AsyncWindowsSandbox mirrors the same surface with await.
+AsyncWindowsSandbox and AsyncUbuntuSandbox mirror the same surface with await.

 with Computer().create(type="windows") as win: